dezertdweller/capstone-project-fqhc-model/README.md

 ### 1. Cleaning Column Names & Subsetting Data
 After importing each dataset as a dataframe, I created a function to iterate over a dataframe dictionary to print out the shape of dataframe and the column names.
 I needed to review these to determine which columns would be relevant based on my meeting with Eric.

 The nine tables had over 650 columns combined.
 Additionally, several column names were exceedingly long.
-For example, one column was called `Medicare (Inclusive of dually eligible and other Title XVIII beneficiaries)-0-17 years old (a)`.
+For example, one column was called `Medicare (Inclusive of dually eligible and other Title XVIII beneficiaries)-0-17 years old (a)` and I renamed it `Medicare 0-17`.
 I subsetted each dataframe manually by determining which columns to keep for further analysis.
 I then renamed columns to keep their details but not be as long.

 ### 2. Missing Values
 The UDS report contains 3 different types of missing values that are Missing Not At Random (MNAR).
 Tables could have one or more of these MNAR types represented by the data entry options below: